Best solar panel deals for UK homes — June 2026

 Homeowner, West Midlands

-“The installer’s aftercare and monitoring support mattered more than I expected.
+“The installer’s aftercare and monitoring mattered more than I expected.
 It’s not just the panels.”

 Homeowner, Scotland

-Trust checklist: Ask for written specs, warranty details, and an outline of the installation process (including scaffolding and electrical sign-off).
+Trust checklist: Ask for written specs, MCS certificate, warranty details, your eligible SEG tariffs, and an outline of the installation process (including scaffolding, DNO and electrical sign-off).

 Ready to find the best solar deal for your home?

-Compare whole-of-market solar panel quotes for your UK home and see options for solar-only or solar + battery.
+Compare whole-of-market solar panel quotes for your UK home and see options for solar-only or solar + battery—plus the SEG export rates that help offset the 1 July 2026 cap rise.
 It takes about a minute to request quotes.

 No obligation.
 UK homes only.
 Availability varies by postcode and roof suitability.